iliff/rmgp/index.md

 ![center-aligned-image](rmgp_featured.png)

-# The 2024 RMGP Regional Meeting will be hosted by Brigham Young University at the Provo Public Library (Provo, UT), March 22-23, 2024!
+# The 2025 RMGP Regional Meeting will be hosted by the University of Denver in spring 2025!
-[Click here](https://www.dropbox.com/scl/fi/hxba9c0rw38hxasciw6kr/AAR-RBS-RMGP-CFP-2024.pdf?rlkey=w377frfxseqdpf358ndzn28vn&dl=0) for the Call for Proposals (due Nov.
-27, 2023).
+Call for Proposals coming Fall 2024

 The Religion & Bible Society of the Rocky Mountain Great Plains Region (RBS) was formerly the Rocky Mountain-Great Plains Region of both the [American Academy of Religion](http://aarweb.org) and the [Society of Biblical Literature](https://www.sbl-site.org).
 In 2022, the SBL abolished their regional structure and withdrew financial support from regional organizations.
 However, those of us in RMGP remain committed to our region, the scholarship we do, and the important professional development opportunity that the RMGP Regional Meeting has become.
 The Religion & Bible Society was incorporated November 3, 2022, in the state of Colorado and was granted federal 501(c)3 status December 16, 2022.
 At this time, it serves the same functions as the former AAR/SBL regions (AAR maintains its regional structure), with a slightly modified leadership structure that will allow the Religion & Bible Society to expand opportunities for scholars in the RMGP Region, especially its junior and student scholars.

 President: Dheepa Sundaram, University of Denver

+Vice President: Jeffrey Scholes, University of Colorado - Colorado Springs

 Interim Secretary & Treasurer: Zachary Simpson, University of Science & Arts of Oklahoma

-Conference Coordinator: George Pierce, Brigham Young University
+Conference Coordinator: TBA

 RBS Board Members: George Pierce (Brigham Young Univ.), Zachary Simpson (Univ. of Science and Arts of Oklahoma), Andrea Stanton (Univ. of Denver), Michelle Stinson (Denver Seminary)